santiagoMeloMedina/aforoTesting/README.md

 # aforoTesting
-These is a course project in which there's a control of establishments capacity for covid
+This is a course project for control of establishments capacity for covid19
+### Team :speak_no_evil: :see_no_evil: :pouting_cat:
+- Juan Esteban Cardona Garcia
+- Camilo Andres Gutierrez Torres
+- Santiago Melo Medina